smnbbrv/ngx-rx-collector/README.md

 Angular 2+ garbage collector for RxJS subscriptions.

 Benefits:

 - Clean, beautiful code
 - One property for all component's observables
-- No `ngOnDestroy` for cancelling subscriptions anymore (but still you can use it if you want)

 ## Installation